flaviocopes/vuehandbook/08-vue-templates/index.md

 </template>
 ```

 This first example is very basic.
-The next step is making it output a piece of the component state, for example a name.
+The next step is making it output a piece of the component state, for example, a name.

 This can be done using interpolation.
-First we add some data to our component:
+First, we add some data to our component:

 ```js
 new Vue({